hyunhp/XAI-ExplainableAI/README.md

 - This code is designed for educational and research purposes.
 - Ensure proper authentication and security measures before deploying in production.
+- If you want to know how to use it, please refer the demo video in DEMO folder.

 ## Author